FixTheCode/jupyter/README.md

 # Jupyter Notebooks
 Jupyter Notebooks are open-source web applications that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Used by data scientists and those wishing to prototype various data cleaning transformation, numerical simulation, statistical modeling, data visualization and machine learning activities.
 Juypter supports Python, R and F#.
 There are severalnotebooks below that you can clone and experiment with.

+There are thousands of tool/packages that can be used.
+The core tech used in these notebooks is:

++ Ubuntu Linux
++ Miniconda, a small version of the Anaconda package manager for a Python/R data science distribution
++ Python 3
++ Apache Tika, text extracts from files
++ SpaCy, an industrial stength natural language processing (NLP) library
++ tesseract and pytesseract, a popular OCR library and Python wrapper for it
++ Pillow, an imaging library
++ LibROSA, music and audio analysis
++ Matplotlib, a 2D plotting library
++ SpeechRecognition, supports several speech detection APIs
++ Google Speech Recognition API

 ### Set-up

 TL;DR Use Azure Notebooks as they have more utilities and software pre installed.

-The easiest way to get started with Juypter is to use a cloud based service such as Azure Notebooks or a local Docker image.
+The easiest way to get started with Juypter is to use a cloud based service such as Azure Notebooks or a Docker image.
 See https://notebooks.azure.com/ and https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html   There are several Docker images each with different libraries pre loaded.
-With Azure Notebook there is a basic configuration on which additional libraries can be loaded as required.

 Tips for Docker use (Linux example, Windows commands will be similar)